 In particular, due to thin slabs, Model 1 (1318_20) in the low mean absolute age group (15 Myr) exhibits lateral break-off, increasing tearing width.
 At 60 Myr-30° and 60 Myr-40°, the tearing width does not increase beyond a certain extent before slab 1 reaches the bottom, so its tearing width is small during stage 1.
-In cross-sectional comparison, we find that the tearing area is larger in stage 2 than in stage 1, especially the 60 Myr group changes from yellow to green color code.
+In cross-sectional comparison, we find that the tearing area is larger in stage 2 than in stage 1, especially the 60 Myr group changes from transition to dark green color code.
 In the vertical comparison, we found that the tear area increases and then decreases with increasing mean age, which will be further analyzed in the subsequent discussion.

 In conclusion, our simulations suggest that for any values of obliquity, the subducting plates tear for age ratios less than 0.6, meaning that an older-thicker slab-1 entering the trench first, then sinking first and faster, progressively tears off from slab-2.
 Furthermore, regardless of the transform-fault age ratios, all the plates tear at horizontal obliqueness greater than 30°.
-This latter behavior is certainly an effect of the contact surface forces exerted by the overriding (continental) plate on forcing the bending of an obliquely-subducting slab-1 first and then later on slab-2.
+This latter behavior is certainly an effect of the successive bending of an obliquely-subducting slab-1 first and then later on slab-2.
 The larger the horizontal-obliqueness angle, the larger the difference between the slabs' subducted areas (especially during the early stages of the process) and the more intensive and extensive the strain of the weak fault zone between the slabs.
 Finally, as crucial reference cases, we must note the case when the horizontal-obliqueness $\theta = 0^{\circ}$ and simultaneously slabs' age-ratio=1, meaning two identical slabs separated by a weak zone and converging perpendicular to the trench.
-Those simulations show tearing displacements that when existing and being measurable at all, have values $d{max} < 50-75$ km, meaning that tearing almost does not occur (symbolized as triangles, in red and yellow in Figure 4).
+Those simulations show tearing displacements that when existing and being measurable at all, have values $d{max} < 50-75$ km, meaning that tearing almost does not occur (symbolized as triangles, in dark red and transition in Figure 4).